 Assess the Condition of Your Electronics

-To determine how to dispose of your old electronics, you first need to determine what condition they’re in.
-Electronics in working condition and that aren’t significantly outdated can be donated to charity.
-Otherwise, they should be recycled if at all possible.
+The first step to choosing how to dispose of your old electronics is to determine what condition they’re in.
+Electronics in working condition that aren’t significantly outdated can be donated to charity.
+Otherwise, they should be recycled where possible.

 Your electronics can be donated if: